2026 BAL qualification

 The qualification for the 2026 BAL season, also known as Road to BAL 2026, were the qualifying tournaments for the sixth season of the Basketball Africa League (BAL).
 The tournaments were organised by FIBA Africa.

-The competition is scheduled to begin on 17 October and end in December 2025.
+The competition began on 17 October and ended in 22 November 2025.

 Teams

 The official list of teams were announced by FIBA on 3 October 2025.

 Dynamo was supposed to represent Burundi as national champions, however, it was not able to meet the deadlines, including the pending suspension after their withdrawal from the 2024 BAL season, which occurred after the Burundian government disallowed the team to wear the Rwandan sponsor, following political tensions between the two nations.